Posted on June 24, 2019 | By Isabelle Sudron

 Setting your heart on teaching English abroad can be a life-changing decision.
 It might mean quitting a job that makes you unhappy, taking a well-deserved break from education, or travelling by yourself for the first time ever.
-But no matter how much it may turn your life upside down, we reckon there are plenty more reasons that make TEFL ultimately worth it.
+But no matter how much it may turn your life upside down, we reckon there are plenty of reasons to teach English abroad!

 #1 Live overseas in an exciting place

 For lots of TEFL teachers, part of the appeal of the job is being able to live in another exciting country and learn about a different culture.
 Not every career allows you to travel but TEFL is one where working abroad is actively encouraged.
 Not only will you have the opportunity to explore a new country in your spare time – and possibly nearby surrounding countries too! – you’ll find yourself picking up parts of the local culture in the classroom too.
 You can’t get this kind of knowledge from textbooks either, what you’ll learn can only be done on the ground in another country.

 #2 Gain a new outlook on the world

 Living overseas isn’t just like an extended holiday, there are many stages to moving abroad and becoming acclimatised to your new environment.
 Over time you’ll likely start to see your chosen country in a new light as well as your own culture and cultural differences.
 This is one of those reasons to teach English abroad that seems small but it could end up being the most life-changing aspect of it all!